GoogleCloudPlatform/datastream-diagnostic-toolkit/README.md

-# Datastream Diagnostic Toolkit v22.08 (2022-08)
+# Datastream Diagnostic Toolkit v22.10 (2022-10)
 by Shane Borden (datastream-diagnostic-toolkit)

 Scripts used to collect diagnostic information for the Google Datastream product

-Datastream Diagnostic Toolkit is a "free to use" script that collects Diagnostic Information from an Oracle Database used by the Datastream product.
+Datastream Diagnostic Toolkit is a "free to use" script (Covered buy the Apache 2.0 License) that collects Diagnostic Information from an Oracle Database used by the Datastream product.
 Since most of the metadata collected comes from DBA_HIST and ASH Views, the system where it runs must have a valid Oracle Diagnostics Pack License.

 ## Steps